 - Scalable – expansion still planned for the future.

 A realistic and viable solution was found after consulting with Ardill Payne and Rathgar Lodge.
 The upgrade to the system and disposal area were to be staged.
-This meant no interruption was caused to the every day running of the lodge.
+No interruption to the every day running of the lodge would be caused during construction.
 It also allowed for the gradual expansion of the system in line with the expansion of the lodge in general.
 Expansion could be timed to suit the needs of the lodge and to stage financial outlay.